zlgesundheit/openEHR_FLAT_Loader/README.md

 Enjoy the uploaded Compositions at your openEHR-Repository.

 ### FAQ and Hints:
-What to do if you need to map data fields that are not present in your source data?
+##### What to do if you need to map data fields that are not present in your source data?
+You will have to enrich your data with some needed metadata.
+About that please note:
 - Mandatory data fields are marked with "Pflichtfeld" in the Mapping-Table
-- openEHR-Compositions need to hold metadata that you shall add to your Data/.csv-File so you can map it
 - Common Metadata:
     - "<path>/composer|name": "jendrik.richter@med.uni-goettingen.de",
     - "<path>/language|code": "de",